Looking for the best day trips from Nottingham for an adventure out? We’ve rounded up the best Nottingham day trips for you to explore the area.

 Escape for a day into the wilderness of Castleton in the Peak District.
 It’s around a one-and-a-half-hour drive from Nottingham.

 If you long for adventure, Peak Cave or Blue John Cavern will satiate your desire.
 From Mam Tor, if you drive towards Castleton, you can witness the beauty of Winnats Pass.
 The limestone gorge with its dramatic views and cliff faces are pretty epic.
-But don’t just stop at that – take the path upward to see the gorge from above and the winding paths.
+But don’t just stop at that – take the path upward to see the gorge and winding paths from above.

 2. Visit the Dovedale Stepping Stones

-We love this place.
 Straight out of Enid Blyton’s book, the Dovedale Stepping Stones overlook a limestone valley.
 You have to reach this magnificent setting by walking across the valley and crossing the Dove River.
-This is a fantastic hike you will remember for ages.
+It’s a fantastic hike you’ll remember for ages.

 Get down at Ilam Park and take a meditative walk through the beautiful surroundings, absorbing the sights and sounds.
 Dovedale is only an hour’s drive from Nottingham.
 You can also take a train to reach Belper and hire a taxi to Dovedale.